-How the matter was addressed in our audit

-- evaluating the assumptions against best practice and the current economic environment; and - evaluated the qualifications, competence, independence and integrity of the Scheme's actuary. - We calculated our own estimation of the provision to confirm the reasonability of the Scheme's provision. - We assessed the adequacy of the provision by comparing actual claims paid after year-end that related to the current year to the provision at year-end. - We evaluated whether the disclosures in the financial statements were appropriate in accordance with IAS 37, Provisions, contingent liabilities and contingent assets.
+The key audit matter How the matter was addressed in our audit considered a key audit matter due to the significant estimation risk involved in determining the provision. o evaluated the qualifications, competence, independence and integrity of the Scheme's actuary.
+We calculated our own estimation of the provision to confirm the reasonability of the Scheme's provision.
+We assessed the adequacy of the provision by comparing actual claims paid after year-end that related to the current year to the provision at year-end.
+We evaluated whether the disclosures in the financial statements were appropriate in accordance with IAS 37, Provisions, contingent liabilities and contingent assets.